Sleighs/CashFlowJs/README.md

 * Doodads with Paychecks - More doodads.
 Players who land on the paycheck space will also get a doodad card
 * Mortgage Payments - Adds realistic mortgage payments
 * Job choice - Option to choose jobs
+* Speed Start - Players start with their total income in their savings

 ## Features In Development